 Cons

-Zoning hurdles: Modular builders face pushback from many cities, as offsite construction isn’t mainstream and each city has its own zoning laws.
+Zoning hurdles: Modular builders face pushback from many cities, as off-site construction isn’t mainstream and each city has its own zoning laws.

 You and the contractor usually need to be approved for the loan.
 Money is disbursed based on a draw schedule.
 Payments are typically interest only and start out small.

 With the construction-to-permanent loan, some lenders, for a fee, will let you lock in a fixed rate with a “float down” option if rates have fallen.
-If you chose a variable rate, you’ll pay the current rate when the mortgage converts.
+If you choose a variable rate, you’ll pay the current rate when the mortgage converts.

-A VA One-Time Close Loan allows eligible service members to finance modular construction, lot purchase, and permanent mortgage with no money down.
+A VA one-time close loan allows eligible service members to finance modular construction, lot purchase, and permanent mortgage with no money down.

 A personal loan, sometimes for up to $100,000, could fund part of the modular construction or the purchase of the land.
 Keep in mind that unsecured loan rates are higher than rates on secured loans.